Lumiukko/BRID/README.md

                - Vertical Fitting   = VFIT
                - Total Filling (ignoring aspect ratio) = TFIT
-DONE  - Implement possibility to upload and persist multiple images to the server.
+      - Implement possibility to upload and persist multiple images to the server.
+(DONE)
            - Extend communication protocol:
                - E#<hash>  Client asks server is image with has already exists and is not sending it again, if it does.